Engee documentation

 THD_i: 5.8 %

-The representation of the harmonic spectrum in the logarithmic amplitude scale is not classical, but it gives the most detailed visual representation of the spectral composition of the analysed signal.
-From the obtained data we can judge about the following:
+The representation of the harmonic spectrum on a logarithmic amplitude scale is not classical, but it provides the most detailed visual representation of the spectral composition of the analyzed signal.
+From the data obtained, we can judge the following:

-• The harmonics most pronounced on the current spectrum belong to the orders $n=k\cdot m\pm 1,\, k \in\mathbb{N}^*$, where $m=6$ is the pulse rate of the rectifier circuit.
+• The harmonics most pronounced on the current spectrum belong to the orders of , where - pulsation of the rectifier circuit.

 Conclusion

-A case study has simulated the operation of an AFE rectifier using Engee, confirming the device's ability to maintain a power factor close to 1 and reduce current harmonic distortion to 5.8% even in regenerative mode.
-The system is shown to stably hold the DC link voltage at a given level (e.g., 800 V) under varying loads, demonstrating the effectiveness of bidirectional energy management.
-The results confirm that AFE significantly reduces reactive power and electromagnetic interference, which is critical for energy-intensive applications (subways, industrial drives).
+In the example, the AFE rectifier operation was simulated using Engee, which confirmed the device's ability to maintain a power factor close to 1 and reduce harmonic current distortion by up to 5.8% even in recovery mode.
+It is shown that the system stably maintains the voltage in the DC link at a given level (for example, 800 V) under variable loads, demonstrating the effectiveness of bidirectional energy management.
+The results confirm that AFE significantly reduces reactive power and electromagnetic interference, which is critical for energy-intensive facilities (metro, industrial drives).

 1. Ricardo Palma (2025).
 Active front end rectifier (https://www.mathworks.com/matlabcentral/fileexchange/63357-active-front-end-rectifier), MATLAB Central File Exchange.
 Retrieved April 29, 2025.